chandrafebrian9980/chandra-sawitpro/ingestion-into-logging-infrastructure/README.md

-# Introduction for my assignment SAWIT PRO
+# Introduction for my assigment SAWIT PRO

-- cd ingestion-into-logging-infrastructure

 flow for using this scripts command :